tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 -->
 ### Comment block annotation setting of options

-The PDF generator have a spedial feature to be able to set options via an annotation in a comment block.
+The PDF generator have a special feature to be able to set options via an annotation in a comment block.
 The annotations look like this:

         <!--